Terry Riley: Life

-Born in Colfax, California, in 1935, Riley began performing as a solo pianist during the 1950s.
-During that decade, he studied composition at San Francisco State University, the San Francisco Conservatory, and University of California, Berkeley, studying with Seymour Shifrin and Robert Erickson.
+Riley was born in Colfax, California on June 24, 1935, and grew up in Redding, California.
+In the 1950s, he began performing as a solo pianist and studied composition at San Francisco State University, the San Francisco Conservatory, and the University of California, Berkeley, studying with Seymour Shifrin and Robert Erickson.
 He befriended composer La Monte Young, whose earliest minimalist compositions using sustained tones were an influence; together, Young and Riley performed Riley's improvisatory composition Concert for Two Pianists and Tape Recorders in 1959–60.
 Riley later became involved in the experimental San Francisco Tape Music Center, working with Morton Subotnick, Steve Reich, Pauline Oliveros, and Ramon Sender.
-Throughout the 1960s he also traveled frequently in Europe, taking in musical influences and supporting himself by playing in piano bars.
+Throughout the 1960s, he also traveled frequently in Europe, taking in musical influences and supporting himself by playing in piano bars.
 He also performed briefly with the Theatre of Eternal Music in New York in 1965-1966.

 His most influential teacher was Pandit Pran Nath (1918–1996), a master of Indian classical voice who also taught La Monte Young, Marian Zazeela, and Michael Harrison.
 Riley made numerous trips to India over the course of their association to study and accompany him on tabla, tambura, and voice.
 In 1971 he joined the Mills College faculty to teach Indian classical music.
 Riley also cites John Cage and "the really great chamber music groups of John Coltrane and Miles Davis, Charles Mingus, Bill Evans, and Gil Evans" as influences on his work.
 He was awarded an Honorary Doctorate Degree in Music at Chapman University in 2007.

-Riley began his long-lasting association with the Kronos Quartet when he met their founder David Harrington while at Mills.
-Over the course of his career, Riley composed 13 string quartets for the ensemble, in addition to other works.
+Around 1980, Riley began his long-lasting association with the Kronos Quartet when he met their founder David Harrington while at Mills.
+Throughout his career, Riley composed 13 string quartets for the ensemble, in addition to other works.
 He wrote his first orchestral piece, Jade Palace, in 1991, and has continued to pursue that avenue, with several commissioned orchestral compositions following.
 He is also currently performing and teaching both as an Indian raga vocalist and as a solo pianist.

 Riley continues to perform live, and was part of the All Tomorrow's Parties festival in May 2011.

+Artistry

+Musical style

+"Where American minimalism, Indian classical raga, barrelhouse piano, modal jazz, and rugged western individualism all intersect, there stands the sage composer Terry Riley. [...]
+His work exploded listeners’ notions of classical composition with his ever-shifting structures and epic improvisations."
+Riley was initially inspired by jazz saxophonist John Coltrane.